Women in science: Social pressures to both conform to femininity and which punish femininity

 According to Oxford University Press, the inequality toward women is "endorsed within cultures and entrenched within institutions [that] hold power to reproduce that inequality".
 There are various gendered barriers in social networks that prevent women from working in male-dominated fields and top management jobs.
 Social networks are based on the cultural beliefs such as schemas and stereotypes.
 According to social psychology studies, top management jobs are more likely to have incumbent schemas that favor "an achievement-oriented aggressiveness and emotional toughness that is distinctly male in character".
-Gender stereotypes of feminine style set by men assume women to be conforming and submissive to male culture creating a sense of unqualified women for top management jobs.
-However, when the women try to prove their competence and power, they often faced obstacles.
-They are likely to be seen as dislikable and untrustworthy even when they excel at "masculine" tasks.
+Gender stereotypes of feminine style assume women to be conforming and submissive to male culture creating a sense of unqualified women for top management jobs.
+In attempting to demonstrate competence and power, women can still be seen as unlikeable and untrustworthy, even if they excel at traditionally "masculine" tasks.
 In addition, women's achievements are likely to be dismissed or discredited.
 These "untrustworthy, dislikable women" could have very well been denied achievement from the fear men held of a woman overtaking his management position.
 Social networks and gender stereotypes produce many injustices that women have to experience in their workplace, as well as, the various obstacles they encounter when trying to advance in male-dominated and top management jobs.
 Women in professions like science, technology, and other related industries are likely to encounter these gendered barriers in their careers.
-Based on the meritocratic explanations of gender inequality, "as long as the people accept the mechanisms that produce unequal outcomes", all the outcomes will be legitimated in the society.
-When women try to deny the stereotypes and the discriminations by becoming "competent, integrated, well-liked", the society is more likely to look at these impressions as selfishness or "being a whiner".
-However, there have been positive attempts to reduce gender discrimination in the public domain.
-For example, in the United States, Title IX of the Education Amendments of 1972 provides opportunities for women to achieve to a wide range of education programs and activities by prohibiting sex discrimination.
-The law states "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity receiving federal financial assistance."
-Although, even with laws prohibiting gender discrimination, society and social institutions continue to minimize women's competencies and accomplishments, especially, in the workforce by dismissing or discrediting their achievements as stated above.